‘I never lose. I either win or I learn.’ Nelson Mandela

 We also decided to part company with talented consultants who had been with us since inception, and brought new consultants, who combined strong capabilities and values, into the team.
 Centralising and consolidating our efforts was paying off.
 However, something was missing.
 Our plane had a pilot, a co-pilot and a crew member.
 What about the rest of our crew?

 In Spring 2018, we hosted a team meeting – with current team members as well as prospective consultants – to share progress made and discuss our way forward.
 The guidance from our consultants was very clear: we needed to be more strategy-led in our consulting services and more inclusive in working with our team.
-We introduced a new service called “Business Foresight” to help executive teams anticipate change, and revitalised our organisation development service, called “Business Readiness”.
-In parallel we’ve started to include more consultants at an earlier stage of client conversations and keep them on board as Relationship Manager throughout the customer journey.
+In parallel to reviewing our services, we’ve started to include more consultants at an earlier stage of client conversations and keep them on board as Relationship Manager throughout the customer journey.